 4. Orry the Oryx Statue:

-Officially the Kingdom of Saudi Arabia and is the largest country of the Middle East as it spans out taking much of the area of the Arabian Peninsula.
+Officially called the Kingdom of Saudi Arabia, it is the largest country in the Middle East as it spans out taking much of the area of the Arabian Peninsula.
 Saudi is the only country with a coastline along both the Red Sea and the Persian Gulf.
-Its capital city is Riyadh and it home to the two holiest cities in Islam; Mecca and Medina.
+Its capital city is Riyadh and it is home to the two holiest cities in Islam; Mecca and Medina.

-Prehistory of Arab Asian Saudi Arabia shows some of the earliest traces of human activity in the world.
-The kingdom has been recently seeing a boom in the tourism sector apart from religious pilgrimage.
+The prehistory of Arab Asian Saudi Arabia shows some of the earliest traces of human activity in the world.
+The kingdom has been recently seeing a boom in the tourism sector apart from a religious pilgrimage.
 This boom is one of the main components of the Saudi Vision 2030.

 What Not to Miss in Saudi Arabia